Wrinkle creams can improve the look of your skin in several ways

 When used in conjunction with a top facial cleanser and facial moisturizer (which we cover in separate reports), a good wrinkle cream can minimize fine lines and wrinkles, diminish age spots, and brighten your skin for better skin tone and a youthful glow.

-Experts say price plays no part in the overall effectiveness of wrinkle creams.
+Experts agree that price is no indicator of the overall effectiveness of wrinkle creams.
 In fact, many of the best wrinkle creams can be found at the drugstore -- and we encountered more reviews for these affordable brands than we did for expensive department-store wrinkle creams.
-Although many of those pricey products feel more luxurious on the skin, experts say most work no better than budget formulas with the same active ingredients.
+Although many of those pricey products feel more luxurious on the skin, experts say the vast majority work no better than budget formulas with the same active ingredients.

 Some wrinkle creams can be worn all day, but most are designed to be applied at night.
 That's because they typically don't contain sunscreen and some of their most powerful ingredients, such as retinol, easily degrade in daylight and can make skin extra sensitive to the sun.
 Still, there are wrinkle creams that people put on in the morning and wear all day, under makeup or another moisturizer or both.
 Remember, experts say you should always wear a moisturizer containing sunscreen on your face during the day to protect your skin from the aging properties of the sun and other types of environmental damage -- otherwise, you're negating the effect of the wrinkle cream.